leogaube/uibk_parsys_19/proseminar/07/readme.md

 ### Tasks

-- Study the OpenMP `parallel` and `for` pragmas and attempt to parallelize the n-body simulation using OpenMP.
+- *Study the OpenMP `parallel` and `for` pragmas and attempt to parallelize the n-body simulation using OpenMP.
 If you have multiple sequential implementations of n-body, you are free to choose one.
-Also, study how to submit OpenMP jobs on LCC2.
+Also, study how to submit OpenMP jobs on LCC2.*

+We chose to parallize the outer for loop of the `get_forces()` function, which calculates a triangular matrix between interpartical forces.
+By fliping the loop around (N-1 to 1) and choosing a single-element dynamic schedule, we can almost eliminate any load imbalance.

+The `apply_forces()` functions was parallized with a "normal" static schedule.

+OpenMP jobs can be submitted in the same way as OpenMPI jobs, but with a ```-pe openmp num_threads``` flag as the parallel environment.
+It is not necessary to start the executable with `mpiexec`, a single program execution suffices.

-- Measure the execution time of your OpenMP program for several problem sizes and for 1 to 8 threads.
+- *Measure the execution time of your OpenMP program for several problem sizes and for 1 to 8 threads.*

+Our outputs/execution times and figures can be found in `./outputs` and `./results` respectively.

-- Illustrate the data in appropriate speedup/efficiency figures and discuss them.
-What can you observe?
+- *Illustrate the data in appropriate speedup/efficiency figures and discuss them.
+What can you observe?*

+Our plots suggest that weak scalability is good, as the efficiency increases with bigger problem sizes.
+However, strong scaling is worse than expected with more threads, but we still hit a 86% efficiency for 8 threads and a partical size of 4096.
+Cache efficiency seems to be ok, so we are unsure why we get lower performance on 8 threads for such a simple to paralize program...

 ## General Notes